GoldAndRabbit/gold-match/imdb_movie_info_crawler/imdb_crawler.md

 > ## imdb crawler
-* get movie info and posters from imdb
+* get movie info and posters from imdb.

 > ## Reference